LizardByte/Sunshine/docs/guides.md

 and the terminal will give us no information since no graphical environment exists.
 SDDM initially starts an x11 session to display the login screen so we need to use xorg commands to change the display configuration.

-To do this, log out of your desktop session on the sunshine host, and somewhere on the lower left of your screen (depending on your SDDM theme) there will be some text that on Debian 12 KDE Plasma defaults to saying `Session: Plasma (Wayland)`.
+To do this, log out of your desktop session on the Sunshine host, and somewhere on the lower left of your screen (depending on your SDDM theme) there will be some text that on Debian 12 KDE Plasma defaults to saying `Session: Plasma (Wayland)`.
 Select this and choose `Plasma (X11)` from the drop down menu and sign in.